Advice on automated and zero emissions vehicles infrastructure

 The Victorian Government has requested Infrastructure Victoria provide advice on the infrastructure required to enable the implementation of automated and zero emissions vehicles in Victoria.

-Latest news – Release of future scenarios report
+Latest news – Release of evidence base

 The report outlines a series of future scenarios to help us test some of the uncertainties Victoria is facing.
-The seven possible scenarios that have been identified are:

 Read the report or watch the below short video to find out more.